Payroll Withholding Software

 Subscriptions

 No. The software will continue to work as before.
-However, it will not be able to unlock newly released tax tables.
-Any table than was unlocked while the subscription was valid will still be unlocked after expiration.
+However, it will not be able to read tax tables relased after the expiration date.
+Any table than was released while the subscription was valid will still work after expiration.

-If you don't have a subscription, you will not be able to unlock new tax table files.
-If download a new table anyway, you will most likely cause your application software to stop working.
+If you don't have a subscription, you will not be able to use new tax table files.
+If you download a new table anyway, you will most likely cause your application to stop working.

 Updates